Welcome to Reception

 Dear Parents,

-Welcome back after the half term break.
-We hope you have all had a lovely break with your family.
+Welcome back after the Christmas holiday and a Happy New Year!
+We hope you have all had a lovely time with your family and your children are ready for the new term.

-This half term the children will continue to be reminded of our school values of Respect, Good Manners, Patience, Perseverance and Honesty and will earn dojo points for good behaviour, attitudes and effort.
+We will continue working hard on our school values of Respect, Good Manners, Patience, Perseverance and Honesty and will earn dojo points for good behaviour, attitudes and effort.
 When your child models a super learning attitude, they will be placed on the golden crown.
 If they stay on it for the rest of the week, they earn an extra 10 dojos.

 Attendance

 Thank you so much for working hard on getting your child to school every day.
+Last term there were many days when we had 100% attendance.
 Regular attendance helps your child build good habits, getting them used to the idea of getting up and ready for learning each day.
 It helps your child build and sustain relationships with staff and make friends.
 It can also help to ensure continuity of learning, with staff being more easily able to assess your child’s progress and identify next steps for them in accessing the curriculum.

 Every moment in school counts, and days missed add up quickly.
 The higher a pupil’s attendance, the more they are likely to learn, and the better they are likely to perform as they progress through school.